danielaparker/jsoncons/doc/md/Classes/json.md

 Constructs a json object.

     json(std::initializer_list<json> list, const allocator_type& allocator)
-Constructs a json array with the elements of the initializer list `init`.
+Constructs a json array with the elements of the initializer-list `init`.

     json(const json& val)
 Constructs a copy of val